 Volkswagen is one of the biggest car brands in the world.

-Did you know that Volkswagen does just not own the Volkswagen cars?
-Check this out it’s actually really amazing how large the company really is.
+Did you know that Volkswagen does just not own Volkswagen cars?
+Check this out.
+It’s actually amazing how large the company really is.

-According to Volkswagen official website they currently own 12 brands – Volkswagen, Seat, Audi, Skoda, Bugatti, Bentley, Lamborghini, Ducati, Porsche, Scania, MAN, and Volkswagen commercial vehicles.
+According to the Volkswagen official website, they currently own 12 brands – Volkswagen, Seat, Audi, Skoda, Bugatti, Bentley, Lamborghini, Ducati, Porsche, Scania, MAN, and Volkswagen commercial vehicles.

 Brands that Volkswagen Owns

-Audi becomes a part of Volkswagen in 1965.
+Audi became a part of Volkswagen in 1965.
 The car brand was under the Auto Union GmbH am arm of Daimler since the end of WWII.
 Audi was founded in 1909 and set standards of offering premium vehicles.
-In the UK the carmakers sell over 65 models.
+In the UK, the car manufacturers sell over 65 models.

-The carmaker is synonymous with producing the fastest car in the world.
+The manufacturer is synonymous with producing the fastest car in the world.
 Bugatti was founded in 1909 and become a part of the Volkswagen group in 1998.
-Full ownership of the carmaker was concluded in 2000 and later Volkswagen took over the Ettore Bugatti guesthouse and turned it into their headquarters.
+Full ownership was concluded in 2000 and later Volkswagen took over the Ettore Bugatti guesthouse and turned it into their headquarters.

 Bentley has been producing luxurious cars since 1919.
 It formed a partnership with Volkswagen in 1998.
 In 1997, Bentley offered its Rolls Royce model up for sale and BMW bid for it.
-Volkswagen out bid BMW and got most of the rights to the carmaker with the exception of the Rolls Royce name and logo.
+Volkswagen out bid BMW and got most of the rights, with the exception of the Rolls Royce name and logo.
 Full ownership of Bentley was concluded in 2003 and Volkswagen started supplying cars under the Bentley name.

 By 1987 it had changed ownership several times before Chrysler took ownership.
-Volkswagen later took over the company in 1998 and placed under Audi management.
-Since then the unit has been producing a powerful V12 sports car.
+Volkswagen later took over the company in 1998 and placed it under Audi management.
+Since then, the unit has been producing a powerful V12 sports car.

 SKODA is a Czech car manufacturing company that was started in 1985 by Laurin and Klement.
 It was briefly state-owned in 1925 and then later privatized in 1991.
 The automaker sells cars in over 100 countries.
 Volkswagen started showing an interest in the company in 1991 by purchasing a 30 per cent stake.

 This was later increased to 60.3% in 1994 and 70% in 1995.
-Finally, as the century come to a close Volkswagen made the decision to acquire all equity shares and make SKODA a fully owned Volkswagen subsidiary.
-After this, the car markers market share has been on a gradual rise.
+Finally, as the century came to a close, Volkswagen made the decision to acquire all equity shares and make SKODA a fully owned Volkswagen subsidiary.
+Since this, the car manufacturer’s market share has been on a gradual rise.